 Biofeedback Safety and EffectivenessAn evidence map of biofeedback was developed by the VA Health Services Research & Development.
 Conditions with evidence of positive effect include: migraine and tension-type headaches, secondary outcomes of headaches (medication intake, muscle tension, anxiety, and depression, etc.), Stroke, urinary incontinence (related to prostectotomy, fecal incontinence.
 Conditions with potential positive benefit: balance/gait training, fibromyalgia, hypotension.
 Conditions with mixed or unclear benefit: sleep bruxism, chronic idiopathic constipation, knee osteoarthritis, balance/gait training.

 Also found was high-confidence evidence that biofeedback as an adjunctive treatment for pelvic floor muscle training (PFMT) can result in both immediate- and long-term improvements in urinary incontinence for men after a prostatectomy as compared with PFMT alone.

-Occupational GuidanceAll Biofeedback providers must be Licensed Healthcare Practitioners (LHPs).
-Examples include but not limited to: psychology, nursing, physical therapy, social work, counseling.
+Occupational GuidanceAll Biofeedback trainers must be Licensed Healthcare Professionals.
+Examples include but are not limited to: psychology, nursing, occupational therapy, physical therapy, social work, counseling.
 Additionally, they must be trained in the specific modality they offer.
 Professionals should consult with their local discipline leadership to ensure the biofeedback training they intend to practice is within their scope/core privileges or determine if a modification to a scope of practice or additional privileges are needed.
 Additionally, the following guidance documents may be helpful in starting a biofeedback program:

 Online ResourcesWhole Health Education Handouts